-2. Upon your arrival, we are able to register your visa as quickly (and legally) as possible in Moscow.
+Upon your arrival, we are able to register your visa as quickly (and legally) as possible in Moscow.
 You need not stand in visa registration lines or surrender your passport for long.
-(We recommend making a xerox of the information and visa pages of your passport for use when your original is being registered.
-Alternatively, your apartment landlord may be willing and able to register you.)
+We recommend making a xerox of the information and visa pages of your passport for use when your original is being registered.
+Alternatively, your apartment landlord may be willing and able to register you.

-3. In addition, we can arrange housing and airport transportation (in Moscow only) according to your needs.
+In addition, we can arrange housing (in Moscow only) according to your needs.

 Housing is becoming expensive in Moscow and our access to reasonably priced apartments is now sharply limited.
 Decent small apartments in good areas are now $2500 per month or more, when they are available.
 We can no longer guarantee a private apartment.

 On the other hand, we have a good list of reliable and tested private rooms in secure apartments which Moscow khoziaiki are willing to rent out.
 These rooms are in good neighborhoods, with friendly and helpful families, most of whom are friends of our Moscow staff.
-Rents for these rooms are much cheaper than apartments, averaging about $700-800 per month.
+Rents for these rooms are much cheaper than apartments, averaging about $500-800 per month.
 Many of our scholars prefer this arrangement and maintain relationships with their host families for years.
-Flexibility and choice are much greater for rooms than for apartments.
 Please consider this option and let us know if it is acceptable for you.
 Our colleagues in Moscow get a $200 "finder's fee" for locating housing, to be paid when you move in.
 You pay the landlord (who establishes the renting price) directly.